A-Z OF JEWELLERY |

 Tutti Frutti

-Jewellery set with multi colored gems carved in shapes of leaves, flowers and berries and often in a basket design.
+Jewellery set with multi coloured gems carved in shapes of leaves, flowers and berries and often in a basket design.

 Ultrasonic